 Duck and Rice is a beer lovers paradise.
 On the drinks menu, you will find a wonderful collection as well as ciders and cocktails.
 You can even compromise and have a beer cocktail!

 Dish not to miss – Five spice fried chicken.
 This is the perfect fusion of bar snack and Chinese flavour.
 If you are here for a proper dinner, you’ve got to have the duck and rice.
 It is so good that they named the place after it!

 Finding a decent plate of fish and chips in London is actually surprisingly difficult.
-Take it from an English girl who grew up by the seaside, most London pub fish and chips meals are rubbish.
+Take it from an English girl who grew up by the seaside, many London pub fish and chips meals are rubbish!

 One delightful exception is Poppie’s Fish & Chips.
 The fish is battered to perfection and you will find all the traditional trimmings.
 Jellied eels (eurgh!), mushy peas and some lovely, chunky chips all add up to your best traditional fish and chips in London.
 You can sit in or get a takeaway to eat in the sun.
 I was so happy to see that they have a Soho branch now, it saves a trek over to East London and the Brick Lane branch.